OpenMonsterVision/blog/content/posts/building-a-neural-net-to-predict-tom-bradys-fantasy-points.md

 ![Numbers] (https://i.imgur.com/JSFQoJD.png "Numbers")

-You can see these numbers are relatively close, but again, results this good were more of a fluke, of randomness, and they aren't particularly close.
+You can see these numbers are relatively close, but again, results this good were more of a fluke, of randomness, and they aren't worth betting on.

 # What you should do from here?